Vivek-Kolhe/Random-Scripts/R G Mechanics Games Fetcher/README.md

 # RG Mechanics torrent fetcher
-Fetches torrent from **rg mechanics** and downloads them to the local directory.
+Fetches torrent from **rg mechanics** and downloads them to your local directory.